 Spectacular Wildlife Viewing

 Wildlife sightings are plentiful, so we’re glad we brought cameras.
 We’ve already spotted bighorn sheep, a black bear, a doe and her fawn and a pair of golden eagles.
-Wildlife is even more prevalent in the fall, when hundreds of elk gather for mating season and flocks of eagles start heading south.
+Wildlife is even more prevalent in the autumn, when hundreds of elk gather for mating season and flocks of eagles start heading south.
 With so much more to see and learn, a visit to the three-day Waterton Wildlife Weekend festival in September might be on the horizon, too.

-Scenic Hikes for All Levels
+Scenic Walks For All Levels

-Afternoon Tea at Prince of Wales
+Afternoon Tea At The Prince Of Wales

-We celebrated my parents’ anniversary with afternoon tea at Valerie’s Tea Room in the Prince of Wales Hotel.
+We celebrated my parent’s anniversary with afternoon tea at Valerie’s Tea Room in the Prince of Wales hotel.
 Perched on a grassy knoll overlooking Upper Waterton Lake, the stately yet romantic property is a landmark, built in 1926-27, the last in a chain of luxury hotels built by the Great Northern Railway.

-While gazing at the seemingly endless lake view, we sip tea, nibble on scones with clotted cream and strawberry jam – and start making plans for our next visit.
+While gazing at the seemingly endless lake view, we sip tea, nibble on scones with clotted cream and strawberry jam, and start making plans for our next visit.